 “They travel along the intestine”

-Their little boy is doing pretty well now, but his magnet-swallowing episode could have ended in tragedy.
+Though Noah made a full recovery, his magnet-swallowing episode could have ended in tragedy.

 “Noah had dragged a chair over to the fridge where magnets had been placed up high and swallowed 30 of them,” Yahoo 7 reported, warning parents that this common household object can be potentially lethal.